openstack-archive/tripleo-docs/doc/source/install/installation/installing.rst

    containers images populated into registries, the images config file should be explicitly specified in ``undercloud.conf: container_images_file``.

 #.
-Override heat parameters and environment files used for undercloud
+(OPTIONAL) Override heat parameters and environment files used for undercloud
    deployment.

    Similarly to overcloud deployments, see :ref:`override-heat-templates` and